As close to perfect as you will get when it comes to an electric toothbrush for kids.

 The 3 BIG questions about the Sonicare for kids connected electric toothbrush

-If you are short of time, the answers to the following 3 questions should let you know all you need to about the Sonicare For Kids Connected electric toothbrush (HX6322/04).
-If we have missed something, let us know in the comments.
+If you are short of time, the answers to the following 3 questions should let you know all you need to about the Sonicare For Kids Connected electric toothbrush (HX6321/03).
+If I have missed something, let me know in the comments.

-If you want more detail, you can read our full Sonicare For Kids Connected review further down the page or watch our video review.
+If you want more detail, you can read my full Sonicare For Kids Connected review further down the page or watch our video review.